SimpleDataLabsInc/prophecy-docs/docs/Orchestration/airflow/setup/prophecy-managed/connections/databricks-sql-connection.md

   - dbt
 ---

-### Adding Databricks SQL connection (DBT)

 To be able to Run your Databricks SQL Models, you need to have connection from Prophecy Managed Airflow to your Databricks SQL Environment.

-Click on Add Connection button.
+## Add a Databricks SQL connection (DBT)

+To add a Databricks SQL connection, click on **+ Add Connection**.

 ![Add_connection](../../img/Add_Connection.png)